klahrich/chiefhustler/content/posts/shameless-cloning.md

 Mohnish Pabrai is a super investor that encourages cloning (even shameless cloning).
 He said that if one had simply cloned Warren Buffet, even with a 45 day delay, they would've gotten great results.
 Mohnish views cloning as an extra-layer of security.
 He describes it as "bowling with bumpers".

 I am a huge fan of almost-shameless-cloning.
-I added the _almost_ part, because I do require to understand and like something about the stock I'm cloning.
-I don't have to understand all of it or understand it in depth, and I don't have to like everything about it.
+I added the _almost_ part, because ideally, I'd prefer to understand and like something about the business I'm buying.
+I don't have to understand all of it or in depth, and I don't have to like everything about it.
 A little bit is enough, I just need to get a feel, an intuition for why this could be a great investment.
 And I don't just clone super investors: anybody who is succesful at they do is fair game.
 The more succesful and knowledgeable they are, the easier it is for me to clone them.

 Recent cloning examples are: